How to Use Support & Resistance to Trade Indices

 Major Resistance/Support levels

 In Major Resistance/Support levels price will stay at this level for a while, either the price will consolidate at this point or form a rectangle chart pattern when stock price gets to this point.
-This level will be tested several times before it is either broken or it holds and stock price doesn't get to move past this resistance support area.
+This level will be tested several times before it's either broken or it holds and stock price doesn't get to move past this resistance support area.

 Minor Resistance/Support levels